Liver Cancer: What to Know

 -

-Your skin or the white parts of your eyes become more yellow in color.
+Your skin or the whites of your eyes become more yellow.

 -